Post Reply

 4. Repeat steps 2-3 for other displays if required.

-• The "Copy" and "Paste" buttons at the top can be used to copy the resolutions, extension blocks, and range limits if included.
+• The "Copy" and "Paste" buttons at the top can be used to copy all the resolutions, extension blocks, and range limits if included.
 It will not copy the name or serial number, but it will copy the inclusion of these items using the display's own information.
 Import follows the same logic unless "Import complete EDID" is selected.

 5. Click "OK" to save the changes.